top of page

 Spectacular Spider-Man Season 2

-A focus on betrayals & love triangles, with the action spliced to school Shakespeare plays.
-Nails the rouges gallery with infighting plots making the world feel lived in, but I hate the take on Green Goblin.
+The season focuses on betrayals and love triangles, with the action spliced to a Shakespeare school play.
+They nailed the rouges gallery with infighting plots making the world really feel lived in.
+That said, I hate this take on Green Goblin.
 The art style grows on you.

 Premiere: Jun 2, 2009